-Laser Treatments for Capillaries, Scars, and Redness
+Laser Treatments for Capillaries, Scars and Redness in NYC

 With the V-beam laser, recent advances in laser technology enable us to treat several problems that involve faulty blood vessels without the severity of black and blue marks of earlier lasers.
 Broken capillaries, red and raised scars, leg veins, rosacea, and persistent facial flushing are few of the several problems that we can safely and effectively treat with minimal downtime.

 V-Beam Laser FAQs

 What is the use of VBeam laser?

 VBeam laser is a laser technology that helps in treating broken capillaries, raised and red scars, rosacea, constant facial flushing, and leg veins.
 The defective blood vessels cause conditions such as vascular lesions and rosacea which result in dark areas.
 VBeam laser treatment provides excellent results by reducing the dark areas without damaging the surrounding skin.
 Since it is a non-invasive treatment, patients experience minimal pain during the procedure.

 What is the procedure of VBeam Laser treatment?